Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 ### Serverless Computing

 All of us need compute resources, and traditionally, in the on-premise world, those resources are purchased up-front, deployed and configured, then you can use them.
-We can make virtual machine on-premises, but they still used our underlying compute resources, and will be restricted by what the resources available.
+We can make virtual machine on-premises, but they still use our underlying compute resources, and will be restricted by the resources available.

 If our virtual machines are in the cloud, we don't need to buy the resources up front, giving big **CapEx** savings.
 When we do this, we can choose IaaS services and have full control over the VMs and their configuration.
 We can also choose options such as **Azure App Service** or **Azure Container Instances** which will create VMs for us to run our workloads, and these VMs are managed and maintained by Microsoft, reducing our admin overheads.
 However, with these services, you often need to pay for the underlying instance, even when it's not being used.